Cost of Buying Property in Mexico: Fees and Taxes 2026

 - Keep 2% contingency for peso fee FX movement

-ISAI deep dive: how states calculate acquisition tax
+What should buyers verify on isai deep dive: how states calculate acquisition t?

 Common calculation inputs: